KennthShang/PhaBOX/README.md

 <a name="news"></a>
 ## ⌛️&nbsp; News

-PhaBOX has now been upgraded to the 2.0 version, which is generalized for all kinds of viruses with faster speed!!!
+PhaBOX has now been upgraded to the 2.0 version with faster speed!

 There are some major components, including:

+  🎉 Generalized to all kinds of viruses

   🎉 Virus identification